 155. University car parks are private property and all vehicles are parked at the owners' risk.
 The University cannot accept any responsibility for any loss or damage to vehicles and/or their contents whilst parked on University property.
 Any student who wishes to bring a vehicle on to University grounds must comply with the rules which are in force governing the driving and parking of vehicles.
-It is the responsibility of such students to acquaint themselves with these rules which can be found on MySuffolk.
+It is the responsibility of such students to acquaint themselves with these rules which can be found in the Student Hub on Brightspace.
 Students studying/located at partner institutions should refer to their induction pre-arrival information and/or Student Handbook for details of local arrangements.